Te Māngai Pāho

+Mandate and functions

 In 1989 the Broadcasting Act established the Te Reo Whakapuaki Irirangi.
 Then the Broadcasting Amendment Act 1993 established Te Reo Whakapuaki Irirangi, known as Te Māngai Pāho in 1994.

-The organisation was established and is retained under the commitment of successive Governments to broadcasting rights under the Treaty of Waitangi, and recognises the Māori language as a taonga or treasure that must be actively protected and supported.
+The organisation was established and is retained under the commitment of successive Governments to broadcasting rights under the Treaty of Waitangi, and recognises the Māori language as a taonga that must be actively protected and supported.
 It claims to be "dedicated to the sustained regeneration and promotion of Māori language and culture" through making wise investment decisions, contestable funding processes and the promotion of Māori music.
 It operates alongside general broadcasting funding body NZ On Air.

 As the primary funding body of Māori media, the agency funds the operation of a national network of 21 iwi-run radio stations, that must each deliver eight hours of Māori language content each day.
 It also provides funding to Māori Television and sister channel Te Reo to produce local programming in-house and acquire local and overseas programmes that are likely to interest Māori audiences in particular.

+History

+In early October 2025, the Minister of Māori Development Tama Potaka appointed Reikura Kahi as Te Māngai Pāho's chair and Kingi Kiriona as deputy chair.

+Identity

+When Te Māngai Pāho became autonomous in 1994, it began using a sting to end the television programmes it funds.
+The first, Toitū, was commissioned by Cinco Cine.
+This was replaced in 2002 by a new one, He Mea Tautoko for the impending arrival of Māori Television.
+This was finally dropped in 2022, being replaced by the current one, Ko Te Reo Te Take.
+By using a metaphor of Ranginui and Papatūānuku separating their parents in space, the agency sees it as part of the move not only from linear television to streaming, but also from analogue technologies (film and tape) to digital.